 These great dynamic attributes help create the incredible air and detail these speakers are known to produce.
 It is incredibly hard to manufacture and work with beryllium, but its unique properties imbue the NS-1000M with a unique sound.

-Whilst vented boxes are more efficient, a well designed sealed box will have tighter bass and have a gentler 6db per octave roll-off below the resonant frequency of the bass driver and box.
+Whilst vented boxes are more efficient, a well-designed sealed box will have tighter bass and a gentler 6db per octave roll-off below the resonant frequency of the bass driver and box.
 With room gain countering this gentle roll-off, the bass response of the NS-1000 can actually be quite impressive.

 The typical in-room response is very tight and clean.
 A sub-woofer can very nicely augment the bottom end of the NS-1000M, with the sealed boxes of the Yammies yielding tight bass down to around 45Hz.
 These days, I have mine sitting on custom B&W ASW-2500 700 Watt subwoofers.
 They augment the bass quite nicely…!